 - See note above about reading the Convening Order and ensuring you are calling out your performance and competence in any of the key areas identified by Navy or your community. - If you are in a milestone billet, call it out in block 41.
-The milestone lists change over time and it is best to clarify when you are in a milestone billet. - The same block 29 guidance applies to you as to Reporting Seniors see above.

-• Remember that FITREPs are about your readiness for promotion, not your annual performance.
+The milestone lists change over time, and it is best to clarify when you are in a milestone billet. - The same block 29 guidance applies to you as to Reporting Seniors see above. - Document positive admin screenings (e.g. milestone or leadership) in your next FITREP Block 41. - Remember that FITREPs are about your readiness for promotion, not your annual performance.
 You can have a great year but not yet be ready for promotion.
-A "1 of 1, EP" is not a guaranteed promotion, and an MP report can still get you selected if the circumstances are well documented.
+A "1 of 1, EP" is not a guaranteed promotion and an MP report can still get you selected if the circumstances are well documented.